Toxic Parenting – Signs, Types, and How to Deal with It

 What Is Toxic Parenting?

 Emotionally healthy parents understand their children’s feelings, encourage them to follow their dreams, apologize when they make mistakes, and discuss problems through healthy communication.
 However, some families operate on dysfunctional rules, where critical, controlling, and abusive parents who neglect the needs of their children are considered normal.
-Going beyond the occasional mistake, parents with consistently harmful behavior can become highly destructive.
+Going beyond the occasional mistake, parents with consistently harmful behaviour can become highly destructive.

-Unfortunately, this toxic parent behavior extends to how they treat their children.
-Often narcissism, emotional disorders, alcoholism, or addiction are personality traits that veer into the toxic category of parents.
+Unfortunately, this toxic parent behaviour extends to how they treat their children.
+Often, narcissism, emotional disorders, alcoholism, or addiction are personality traits that veer into the toxic category of parents.
 ‘Toxic’ isn’t a medical term or a clearly defined concept.
 This harmful parenting style takes away from children the love, warmth, and nurturing that they deserve.
 Being under the shadow of fear, guilt, and obligation, their constant pursuit for validation and approval to prove themselves worthy persists throughout their lives.

 What Type of a Toxic Parent Are You?

 Parents are never suitably prepared or equipped for the responsibility of parenthood.
 Personal experiences of their childhood guide them to take up the duties of a parent.
-Here are different types of parents that would help them identify and avoid toxic behavior:
+Here are different types of parents that would help them identify and avoid toxic behaviour:

 1. Inadequate Parents